icopy-site/awesome-cn/docs/awesome/awesome-newsletters.md

 - [TechTok Today](https://techtok.today).
 Daily summarised and curated news in technology (as newsletter and in-website stories) picked from the most popular sources and fresh engineering blogs articles from leading tech companies.
 - [Weekly Engineering Newsletter](https://weeklyengineeringnewsletter.substack.com).
 Every Sunday, delivering a digest of the week's most fascinating finds in the tech world.
 - [Hacking Scale](https://newsletter.betterstack.com/).
 A bi-weekly newsletter about building and scaling software from engineers at Better Stack.
+- [mainbranch](https://mainbranch.beehiiv.com/).
+A short, no-hype newsletter on software engineering fundamentals, practical features for better code, and platform updates that help ship faster.

 ## Leadership